puppetlabs/puppet-specifications/language/intro.md

   <dt>Definition</dt>
   <dd>The act of assigning/setting the content/value of an element in the Program</dd>

   <dt>Manifest</dt>
-  <dd>A file with source code in the Puppet Programming Language.
+  <dd> A file with source code in the Puppet Language.
 The extension .pp is used for such files.
   </dd>
 <dl>